What to Plant in October in North Texas

 7. Ornamental Peppers

 October is the best month to plant perennials in North Texas.
-Here are a selection of the top perennials for our area:
+With this in mind, here is a selection of the top perennials for our area:

 1. All Salvias including farinacea, greggii, and leucantha